BryceHopkins14/Flame-Data-Pipeline/README.md

 No known bugs

 ### Raw File Sorting Tool
-This program has a known memory leak.
+This program has a known memory leak caused by improper garbage collection of a certain function from the seaborn python module.
 As a result, it is not recommended to process >3000 image pairs at a time.
 Largest working batch: 3000 image pairs - 40,000 MiB peak RAM usage (as reported by task manager) - 2 hour runtime

 ### Image GPS Tracing Tool